 Beverly works as a research biologist with a focus on environmental genomics.
 An avid birder and lover of the outdoors, Beverly has found herself very much at home in the wild landscapes of Newfoundland!
 She is a keen conservationist and loves sharing her passion for the natural world with others.
-Beverly has been volunteering and leading events with Nature NL since moving to the province, including a number of our well-attended birding walks.
-She also coordinates our on-going hands-on monthly program, Nature Nook at the Rooms.
+Beverly has been volunteering and leading events with Nature NL for many years, including our Birdwatching Backpacks program, and a number of our well-attended birding walks.
+She also coordinates our hands-on monthly touch table program, Nature Nook at the Rooms.

 MacGregor Parent, Director

 MacGregor (“Mac”) holds a B.Sc. in Marine Biology from Memorial University of Newfoundland, and is pursuing a Master’s Degree in Marine Spatial Planning at the Marine Institute.
 She uses her experience and insight into ocean management to bolster Nature NL’s stewardship activities and causes, both in the marine environment and on-shore.
 She is inspired by the rugged beauty of this province, and can often be found on the trails, climbing either indoors or outdoors, or knitting away.

 Sohil Pramij, Director

 Sohil is an educator, developer, and computer programmer, and French tutor and conversation leader who has been involved in environmental volunteering since high school.
 He designed and created the new Nature NL website and works on a variety of technology initiatives with Nature NL.
 He previously served as a Technical Lead with Enactus Memorial and Paradigm Hyperloop.
 He appreciates Newfoundland’s hiking opportunities, affordable tuition, and fresh air.
 His environmental interests include societal change, international climate action, and electric vehicles.